zubeydesisman/programming-univbasics-nds-nested-hashes-lab-seattle-web-102819/README.md

 If you think about a contact list, it's also easy to export it to a spreadsheet like a Google Sheet or an Excel Sheet.
 You could take the fields on the card and make them the columns across the top of the spreadsheet.
-Then for each member of the contact list you could make a new row for them.
-Thus vertically you would create an `Array` of `Hash`es.
+Then for each member of the contact list you could make a new row for it.

+Oftentimes when a business friend who doesn't know how to code asks for programming help, they'll want to give us data out of a spreadsheet.
+Our first move is to turn that spreadsheet into an AoH.

 ### From Hash to Array of Hashes

-Recall that an`Hash` is like a table, but in code form.
-It is a way for your program to store pieces of data as elements in a collection.
-We call those elements, in a `Hash`, the `Hash`'s _values_.
-We can point to each _value_ by using a unique `String` or `Symbol` "lookup name" called a _key_.
-Arrays can contain any combination of data types -- `Boolean`s, `Integer`s, `Strings`.
+Recall that a `Hash` is like a table, but in code form.
+It is a way for your program to store pairs of data as elements in a collection.

+We call names in a `Hash` that we use to point to data, _keys_.
+By providing a `Hash` name and a _key_, we can uniquely identify a _value_.

-A number of `Hash`es inside of an Array would mean you could find the zeroth, first, second, etc. element of that `Array` and get back a little dictionary.
+Multiple Hash`es inside of an Array would mean you could find the zeroth, first, second, etc. element of that `Array` and get back a little dictionary.
 You could then ask that dictionary for the `:family_name` field's content and get back "Smith" or "Huang" or "Dayal."